yujiri8/didact/README.md

 	Nginx will need read access to `html/`.
 If you don't want to give it read access to your home folder, you can achieve this by making a symlink to `html/` in a place that Nginx can read.

+The test script `tests/test.sh` performs the required steps on a new FreeBSD server and may be a useful guide if the above instructions are unclear.

 ## Adding content

 Content goes in `content/`.
 The template script, `didact-template`, will read this folder and populate `html/` with the actual files to be served to browsers.
 Any content file that doesn't end in `.md` or `.html` (images, downloads, etc), is assumed to be a static file, and will be hard-linked directly to the deploy folder.
 Files that do end in `.md` or `.html` are your main text context.